amcginlay/eks-demos/doc/17-hpa/README.md

 As seen in an earlier section, the CA will step in to add new nodes and within a couple of minutes all the required pods will be Running as expected.

 Switch back to the terminal window displaying the `siege` results.
-Instead of stopping the load entirely, which is a little unnatural, we are just going to dial it back from high to low.
+Instead of stopping the load entirely, which is a little unnatural, you will just dial it back from high to low.
 ```bash
 # ctrl+c to quit the running heavy-load siege command
 siege -c 1 ${clb_dnsname} # simulate 1 concurrent users